Elias Zerhouni

-Elias Zerhouni (Arabic: إلياس زرهوني, born April 12, 1951) is an Algerian-born American scientist, radiologist, biomedical engineer, entrepreneur, and pharmaceutical industry executive.
+Elias Zerhouni (إلياس زرهوني; born April 12, 1951) is an Algerian American radiologist and biomedical engineer who has held leadership roles in academia, government, and the pharmaceutical industry.

-Zerhouni was a faculty member at Johns Hopkins University School of Medicine, where he served as an executive vice dean from 1996 to 2002.
-He served as the 15th director of the National Institutes of Health from May 2, 2002, to October 31, 2008, under the George W. Bush administration.
-In 2009, during the Obama administration, he was one of the first presidential science envoys, working to foster scientific and technological collaboration with other nations.
+Zerhouni was a faculty member at Johns Hopkins University School of Medicine and served as the executive vice-dean from 1996 to 2002.
+He also served as the 15th director of the National Institutes of Health (NIH) from May 2, 2002, to October 31, 2008, under the George W. Bush administration.
+In 2009, under the Obama administration, he was appointed as one of the first presidential science envoys.
 He was a senior fellow for the Bill and Melinda Gates Foundation from 2009 to 2010.
-From January 2011 until his retirement on June 30, 2018, he was president of Global Research and Development at the pharmaceutical company Sanofi.
+From January 2011 until his retirement on June 30, 2018, he was the president of Global Research and Development at the pharmaceutical company Sanofi.

-In October 2020, Zerhouni co-founded ModeX Therapeutics, a privately held biotechnology company developing multi-specific immune therapies for cancer and infectious diseases.
-In 2022, ModeX was acquired by OPKO Health, and Zerhouni was appointed president and vice chairman of OPKO Health.
+In October 2020, Zerhouni co-founded ModeX Therapeutics, a privately held biotechnology company focused on immune-based therapies for cancer and infectious diseases.
+In 2022, ModeX Therapeutics was acquired by OPKO Health, wherein Zerhouni was appointed as the vice-chairman and president.

-Education and Career
+Early life and education

 Zerhouni was born on April 12, 1951, in Nedroma, Algeria.
-After earning his M.D. from the University of Algiers School of Medicine in 1975, he immigrated to the United States to study radiology at the Johns Hopkins School of Medicine.
+After completing his M.D. from the University of Algiers' School of Medicine in 1975, he immigrated to the United States to study radiology at the Johns Hopkins School of Medicine.

+Career

-From 1981 to 1985, he served as the vice chair of the Department of Radiology at Eastern Virginia Medical School and its affiliated DePaul Hospital.
-In 1985, Zerhouni returned to Johns Hopkins as co-director of body CT and MRI and was promoted to associate professor.
+From 1981 to 1985, he served as the vice-chair for the Department of Radiology at Eastern Virginia Medical School and its affiliated DePaul Hospital.
+In 1985, Zerhouni returned to Johns Hopkins School of Medicine as co-director of full-body CT and MRI, and was later promoted to associate professor.
 He was appointed director of the MRI division in 1988 and promoted to full professor in 1992.
 In 1995, he also became a professor of biomedical engineering at Hopkins.
-In 1996, Zerhouni was named chair of the radiology department at Johns Hopkins.
-Zerhouni was appointed executive vice dean of the Johns Hopkins School of Medicine in 1996.
-He then served as vice dean for Clinical Affairs and president of the Clinical Practice Association (1996–1999) and vice dean for Research (1999–2002).
+In 1996, Zerhouni was named as the chair of the radiology department and appointed as the executive vice-dean of the Johns Hopkins School of Medicine.
+He then served as vice-dean for Clinical Affairs and president of the Clinical Practice Association (1996–1999) and vice dean for Research (1999–2002).